Skrill Wallet

 },

-"signature": "dVpS1keJ0Bf0ofZSLhwJm3rr0Oh534I+8lPJ42BRcAak+1nLPlD9rkjcKYUEtgpsMA=="
+"signature": "dVpS1keJ0Bf0ofZRcAak+1nLPlD9rkjcKYUEtgpsMA=="

 }

-Figure: Example of regular payment cancellation callback
+Figure: Example of callback data indicating that the regular payment has been cancelled

 {